ypan887/inventory_client/README.md

 base_uri "52.37.73.85"  # Change it to your own api server address.
 For example, "localhost:3000" if you simply launch the api with rails server
 ```

+# Next

+The next step is to add features for shipments, supplies, and statement.
+When these basic feature is done.
+I will try refactor the app for better performance and add AJAX for forms.